Free Range Easy Fill Drinker, Design Flaw. An Updated Review

 I won’t tell you not to buy this drinker, but be prepared to drill a few holes in the cover or you’ll find your birds without water.

 FYI: I’ve contacted the manufacturer about this problem.
+No response.

-Many people are complaining this drinker overflows and leave their birds without water, but there’s a simple fix to this problem!
-This drinker is a good product, but there’s a trick to keeping it from leaking everywhere.
-I sent my first one back, the second ended up in the shed on a shelf.
-But now I use it every day and love it.
 First of all, I’m sure you already know it’s important to place the drinker on level ground, and up on a cinder block is good practice too.
 But here’s the real trick to stop it from overflowing.
 After you fill the drinker full, loosely tighten the cover on top.
 Remove the black cap on the side allowing the fountain to fill.
 While it’s filling, loosen the black cover on top (kind of a lot) then tighten it again.
 This will create the vacuum needed to stop it from overflowing.
 That’s it!

 Let’s start at the beginning with chicks in the brooder.
 Chicks don’t just peck each other for lack of something to do.
 There is an underlying problem causing them stress and/or aggravation.
 As with any living creature, the first and foremost necessity for well-being is comfort.

-You may want to make the switch from heat lamps altogether and switch to radiant heat from a Brinsea brooder.
+If a brooder lamp is necessary for warmth it shouldn’t be a blast of blinding light.
+You may want to make the switch from heat lamps altogether and switch to radiant heat from a radiant heat plate.
 This will solve your fluctuating temperature problem, and providing you have a good number of chicks, it will be sufficient in keeping them warm.

 Note: If it’s brutal cold… you can supplement with a low-wattage red heat lamp.
 Low-wattage heat bulbs are sold for reptiles, I usually use a 50 or 100-watt, depending on how cold it is.